Computer vision

 Visual servo of mobile manipulator using redundancy

-We proposed a new technique for the visual servo using the concept of "redundancy".
-The key idea is the use of a "virtual link" which connects the camera and the target positions.
-This virtual link can be treated as a virtual mechanical link, and thus, the null-space operation which has been developed for controlling a redundant manipulator can be applied in the same manner.
+We have proposed a new technique for visual servoing using the concept of "redundancy."
+The key idea is the use of a "virtual link" that connects the camera and the target positions.
+This virtual link can be treated as a virtual mechanical link, allowing the null-space operation, which was developed for controlling a redundant manipulator, to be applied in the same manner.

 Tracking using redundancy Visual servo using redundancy